MeidoPromotionAssociation/COM3D2.HighHeel/README.md

 If you are stuck in the ground, use offset.
 An integer offset will move you toward the positive Z axis (increasing your height above the ground).

+### About GUI

+Some options are not displayed on the GUI, please refer to the configuration file.

+After modifying the configuration file, click reload in the GUI to take effect.